facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# **React Native 0.82 - New Architecture Only, Experimental Hermes V1, React 19.1.1, DOM Node APIs, and more!**
+# **React Native 0.82 - New Architecture Only**

-Today we are excited to release React Native 0.82!

-This release is a crucial milestone for React Native: after multiple years of rollout of the New Architecture, we’re finally sunsetting the Legacy Architecture.
-The New Architecture is now the **only** architecture of React Native.
+Today we're exited to release React Native 0.82: the first React Native release that removes the legacy architecture and runs entirely on the New Architecture.
+<br/> This is a milestone release for React Native and we believe it's the start of a new era.
+In future versions we will be removing the remaining code from the legacy architecture to reduce install size and streamline the codebase.

 This release also ships with a newer version of our JavaScript engine: Hermes V1, which is available via an experimental opt-in.
 We’re also updating the React version to 19.1.1 and shipping support for DOM Node APIs.

 ### Highlights